usaid-cs/yesterday-i-learned/js-javascript.md

 * [jQuery's `.append()`](http://api.jquery.com/append/) can accept plain HTML strings.
 * [cordova-plugin-local-notifications](https://github.com/katzer/cordova-plugin-local-notifications) implements location-based notifications, but does not *support* it, because everything is half-baked, and nothing is, strictly-speaking, well-documented.
 * You are not supposed to put any logic inside react components (at least where it can be avoided).
+* There's "React Native" for those who regret writing react apps in Cordova, and then there's ["React Native Web"](https://github.com/necolas/react-native-web), for those who regret writing react apps in Cordova, switch to react native, and then regret not being able to run it in a browser.
+JavaScript is a Mobius strip for ideas.

 ## Deferred API